Professional services - Case studies

 Note

-The harder ROI to quantify, but often the most strategically valuable, is the senior partner who finally has time to do business development instead of timesheet review.
+The hardest ROI to put on a slide, but often the biggest one, is the senior partner who finally has time to bring in new business.

 Recent professional services builds